(Updated on 30/08/2022)

 But, something is amiss here.
 The aim is the watchtower of Weathertop but once they get there Strider is concerned that the Black Riders might be heading that way too.
 It’s written somewhat oddly, almost as if Aragorn only realised how risky heading to Weathertop was once he was nearly there.
 I can’t really reconcile that other than surmising that there was no other legitimate path to take, and that the hope of meeting Gandalf banished other concerns.
 Or maybe Aragorn just wants to have a look around from that high ground, and is as careful as he can about getting that look.
 But, as we will see more in the course of The Fellowship Of The Ring, Aragorn isn’t without his flaws as a leader.

 A word on Sam in this chapter: He nails Bill Ferny with an apple, illustrating the hobbits’ instinctual accuracy with throwing objects.
 In this, he shows backbone and courage (as well as a streak of viciousness) in standing up against evil forces, which we’ll see more and more as we go on.
 It’s no battle to the death with Shelob, but it’s on that path.
-More interestingly, we read a truly surprising moment with his recitation of a beautiful few verses of Elvish poetry.
-This harks back to his obsession with Elves and their culture to which he seems to be clinging too in the darkness.
+We also get a moment of great deadpan humour from him, as he quips “Waste of a good apple” after nailing Ferny with it.
+More interestingly, we read a truly surprising moment with his recitation of a few beautiful verses of Elvish poetry.
+This harks back to his obsession with elves and their culture to which he seems to be clinging too in the darkness.
 It’s a nice little poem too, like the epic nature of Elvish poetry mixing with more down to Earth hobbit rhymes:

 “Gil-galad was an Elven-king.